spacetimeengineer/mupy/mupy/lib/CRSPGR022/README.md

 | helix_angle  |  Helix angle of the rack transverse axis; 0° = Spur Teeth. | number (use 'P' to represent a decimal point) |     degrees    |     0     |

 ## MR - Mountable Rack
+A gear rack has straight teeth cut into one surface of a square or round section of rod and operates with a pinion, which is a small cylindrical gear meshing with the gear rack.
 ### Example(s)

     μ:# CRSPGR022-MR-M2-L34H34W23-P15H20-P4-PH-F3